Alex Verdugo Player Props: Red Sox vs. Giants

-Alex Verdugo -- .135 average over his past 10 games -- will be in action for the Boston Red Sox versus the San Francisco Giants, with Ryan Walker on the hill, on July 29 at 7:15 PM ET.
+Alex Verdugo -- .111 average over his past 10 games -- will be in action for the Boston Red Sox against the San Francisco Giants, with Scott Alexander on the mound, on July 30 at 4:05 PM ET.

+He had a one-hit performance in his last game (1-for-3) against the Giants.

 Alex Verdugo Game Info & Props vs. the Giants